mattbierner/ssf.js/README.md

 # Using SSF #
-SSF support being used as both an AMD type module or in the global scope.
+SSF can be used either as an AMD style module or in the global scope.

 ## With AMD ##
-Include any AMD style module loader and load SSF for usage.
+Include any AMD style module loader and load SSF.

     <!DOCTYPE html>
     <html>